syncfusion-content/uwp-docs/uwp/Scheduler/weekview.md

 ![orderbydate_week](daymodule_images/orderbydate_week.png)

 #### Order by resource
-The DayHeaderOrder property is used to set the order in which resources must be displayed.
-OrderByResource will display the resource based on the resource collection.
+DayHeaderOrder property is used to set the order by which resources must be displayed.
+OrderByResource will be displaying the resource based on resource collection.
 {% tabs %}
 {% highlight C# %}